ShurimasKitten/HomoclinicContinuation_COCO/README.md

 # Known bugs and TODO

 - Known bugs that I pinky promise to fix:
   - COCOs mesh-adaption has to be turned off (i.e. NAdapt = 0).
 There seems to be a conflict with updating the phase condition before each continuation step.
+This would also then fix an issue continuting homoclinic connections which require high NTST values.
   - Testing of the Orbit flip conditions.
-This would also then fix an issue continuting homoclinic connections which require high NTST values.
-  - Redunant codimension-two labels.

 - TODO:
   - Computation of the adjoint problem.